 In July 2001, the FASB issued SFAS No. 143, Accounting for Asset Retirement Obligations.
 SFAS No. 143 requires entities to record the fair value of a liability for an asset retirement obligation in the period in which it is incurred.
-When the liability is initially recorded, the entity gain or loss.
+When the liability is initially recorded, the entity capitalizes the cost by increasing the carrying amount of the related long-lived asset.
+The liability is accreted to its present value each period and the capitalized cost is depreciated over the useful life of the related asset.
+Upon settlement of the liability, the entity either settles the obligation for the amount recorded or incurs a gain or loss.
 SFAS No. 143 is effective for fiscal years beginning after June 15, 2002.
-Management is evaluating the effect of this statement on the Company's results of operations and financial position as well as related disclosures.
+Management has not yet determined the effect of this statement on the Company's results of operations and financial position as well as related disclosures.
+The Company will adopt SFAS No. 143 beginning May 1, 2003.